 Non selection for Scotland

-These impressive stats beg the question again, why was Dave Halliday, a genuine all time great of goal scoring not only in the UK but also at world level, never rewarded with a full international cap for Scotland?
-At least part of a clue comes from the afore mentioned IFFHS list of the most successful Top Division Goal Scorers of all time.
+Halliday’s impressive goal stats beg the question again, why was Dave Halliday, a genuine all time great of goal scoring not only in the UK but also at world level, never rewarded with a full international cap for Scotland?
+At least part of a clue comes from the IFFHS list of the most successful Top Division Goal Scorers of all time.
 Halliday was in competition with Gallacher for the international centre forward spot.
-Also further up the chart than Halliday is someone even higher than Gallacher, Celtic & Clydebank’s Jimmy McGrory.
+Also further up the IFFHS chart than Halliday is someone even higher than Gallacher, Celtic and Clydebank’s Jimmy McGrory.
 Impressive as McGrory’s scoring prowess is (410 goals in 408 league games), McGrory never proved himself outside of Scotland, something Halliday and indeed Gallacher each did in emphatic fashion with 200+ English top division goals.
+Gallacher was the regular Scotland centre forward and collected 24 goals from 20 full internationals.
+Gallacher’s record is difficult to argue with of 1.2 goals per full Scotland international.

 Dave Halliday hung up his boots and returned to his native Scotland in December 1937 to become manager of Aberdeen.
 Halliday replaced Pat Travers who had moved to Clyde.
 In April 1938 Halliday signed George Hamilton from his ex club Queen of the South.
 This would be as shrewd a signing as Halliday would ever make as Hamilton would show himself as a player of genuine class.